metropdx/metropdx.github.io/rules/index.md

 * Sub on the fly.
 * Teams must have home and alternate jerseys.
 If there is an issue with the shirts, the home team must change.
 * Each player can only play for one team, per division, during the season.
-* Each team must present a Game Rosters to the referee prior to each game.
+* **Each team must present a Game Rosters to the referee prior to each game**.
 This roster should be typed listing the name, jersey number, card number and expiration date for each player.
 * Home team provides game ball.
 * Referee’s decisions are final.
 * Be kind to our referees.
-* If a team has a five-goal lead the opposing team may add one extra player.
+* **If a team has a five-goal lead the opposing team may add one extra player.**
-* COED: Men are limited to 2 goals.
+* **COED: Men are limited to 2 goals.**
 * COED: Women have no limits on goals scored.

 ### Point system to determine playoff spot